You want smart political talk without the meltdowns?

 It's inexpensive.

-You can get 15% off if you go to ChefIQ.com.
+You can get 15% off if you go to chefiq.com.

 Simply put the promo code Hannity when you check out.

-That's Chefiq.com.
+That's chefiq.com.

-All right, we're gonna play this.
+All right, we're going to play this.

-Keeping Uncle Sam accountable to you every day.
+Being Uncle Sam accountable to you every day.

 Hannity is on.

-I mean, to see even somebody like Lindsey Graham, who's been very supportive of Zelensky, even met with Zelensky yesterday, you know, gave him strong instructions uh about how he should handle this, about that this is a good day because America's partnering and getting going in deep and hard in in a deal with on this rare earth mineral deal and how good that is for Ukraine, and it would be good for Ukraine.
+I mean, to see even somebody like Lindsey Graham, who's been very supportive of Zelensky, even met with Zelensky yesterday, you know, gave him strong instructions about how he should handle this, about that this is a good day because America's partnering and getting going in deep and hard in a deal with on this rare earth mineral deal and how good that is for Ukraine and it would be good for Ukraine.

-And and then he gets in the Oval Office, he gets his back up, and you know, he's being rude to both the president and the vice president, and he got called out and he got called out big time, and uh it it just was history in the making.
+And then he gets in the Oval Office, he gets his backup, and he's being rude to both the president and the vice president.

-This would have been the beginning of the end of of the destruction, the rubble, the war, the death.
+This would have been the beginning of the end of the destruction, the rubble, the war, the death.

 The person that missed the opportunity today was Zelensky.

-Or else or or else it's it's it's gonna end predictably.
+Or else it's going to end predictably.

 Everybody was there.

-Anyway, uh, let's go to that tape.
+Anyway, let's go to that tape.

-We've been working very hard very close.
+We've been working very hard, very close.

 So we've actually known each other for a long time.

-And we look forward to getting in and digging, digging, digging and working and getting some of the rare earth.
+And we look forward to getting in and digging, digging, digging, and working and getting some of the rare earth.

-And uh we will continue to do that.
+And we will continue to do that.

-Uh, we have had some very good discussions with Russia.
+We have had some very good discussions with Russia.

 It's something that you want and that he wants.

-We'll have to negotiate a deal.
+We have to negotiate a deal.

 So on both sides, we're losing a lot of soldiers, and we want to see it stop.

-And we want to see the money get put to different kinds of use, like rebuilding, the rebuilding, and we're gonna be working very hard.
+And we want to see the money get put to different kinds of use, like rebuilding, the rebuilding.

 But we've had a lot of very good conversations.